Wedding Photography at Bristol Register Office/Old Council House

 The Mayoral Room: Seating for up to 50 guests.
 With red painted walls, the main feature is the ornate fireplace.
 Portraits of former Bristol mayors hang on the walls.

 The Grand Council Chamber: With a capacity of 120 seated guests and 30 standing, the Grand Council Chamber is the largest wedding ceremony room in the Old Council House.
 Queen Victoria inaugurated the room.
 Huge windows along one side provide natural light, ensuring the venue is fantastic for photography.
-There are giant portraits depicting events in Bristol’s history adorning the other walls to complete the grandeur.
+In addition, there are giant portraits depicting events in Bristol’s history adorning the other walls to complete the grandeur.

 The Lantern Room’s grand central dome is a unique example of neoclassical architecture.